-Money: In addition to funds for accommodation move-in fees, students are advised to bring at least 100,000 yen for the settling-in period.
+Money: In addition to funds for accommodation move-in fees, you are advised to bring adequate funds to cover the settling-in period.
 Certain items may be more expensive in Japan compared to other countries.
 Traveler’s checks are a convenient way to bring over large denominations of money, but they can be cashed only during banking hours.
-It should be noted that Japan is still a cash-based society; as such credit cards are not as widely accepted by stores.
-Cards from outside Japan can only be used with certain ATMs.
+It should be noted that some stores in Japan are still a cash-based and cards from outside Japan can only be used with certain ATMs.
 Citibank users from other countries can easily access their accounts in Japan.

-International driver’s license: An international or Japanese driver’s license is required in the unlikely case that a student needs to drive a car.
+International driver’s license: An international or Japanese driver’s license is required in the unlikely case that you need to drive a car.
 The former option is more practical, as preparations for the Japanese driver’s license test can be time consuming and costly.